OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-gcp.md

 For SMB storage, Google have partenered with NetApp to offer [NetApp Cloud Volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes).
 This is a fully managed, cloud-based solution that runs on a Compute Engine virtual machine and uses a combination of persistent disks (PDs) and Cloud Storage buckets to store your NAS data.

 :::hint
 Typically, NFS shares are better suited to Linux or macOS clients, although it is possible to access NFS shares on Windows Servers.
-The downside of using NFS shares on Windows is that by default, shares are mounted per-user and aren't persisted when the server reboots.
+NFS shares on Windows are mounted per-user and are not persisted when the server reboots.
 It's for these reasons that Octopus recommends using SMB storage over NFS when running on Windows Servers.
 :::

 You can see the different file server options Google Cloud has in their [File Storage on Compute Engine](https://cloud.google.com/architecture/filers-on-compute-engine) overview.